 (1906) Aetna Annabel.
 Foot label

 This is a great example of an early antique Aetna teddy bear.
-She is 16 inches tall, has brown an black glass eyes, is fully jointed, has cardboard lined feet and retains about 90 % of his mohair.
-He is all original and all joints move perfectly.
+She is 16 inches tall, has brown and black glass eyes, is fully jointed, has cardboard lined feet and retains about 90% of her mohair.
+She is all original and all joints move perfectly.
 These bears are more rare than Steiff and were made for a very short period of time.
 I believe this bear is from 1906 or earlier.
 You can read about these bears on page 47 of the Teddy Bear Encyclopedia by Pauline Cockrill.
-I think this is a earlier bear based on the unusual foot stamp.
+I think this is an earlier bear based on the unusual foot stamp.
 Here is an article I found on the web about these bears, which makes me think this bear may have been made prior to 1906.